opencollector/jntajis-python/docs/source/api.rst

     .. py:attribute:: MEN1

-        Instructs it to encode the given string into JIS X 0213 characters designated in the primary plane, which would theoretically contains JIS X 0208 level 1 and 2 characters.
+        Instructs it to encode the given string into JIS X 0213 characters designated in the primary plane, which would theoretically contain JIS X 0208 level 1 and 2 characters.
 Characters belonging to the extended plane will result in conversion failure.

     .. py:attribute:: JISX0208